 This is a perfect avenue to promote video calls with doctors.
 Regardless of the social media platforms your clinic prefers using, this is the venue in which you can be both serious and playful when pitching virtual visits for patients.

-Banty Medical would be an awesome telemedicine solution for your clinic to use and promote to patients.
+Banty Virtual Clinic would be an awesome telemedicine solution for your clinic to use and promote to patients.
 Tap here to learn more about its offerings.